 - Laura Schmalzl (University of California, San Diego School of Medicine)

 - Sandra Sgoutas-Emch (University of San Diego; Center for Educational Excellence)

 - Judith Simmer-Brown (Naropa University)

-Organized by Louis Komjathy, PhD, of the Unversity of San Diego's Department of Theology and Religious Studies, this conference promises to be an exciting and groundbreaking event on the emerging interdisciplinary field of Contemplative Studies.
+Organized by Louis Komjathy, PhD, of the Unversity of San Diego's Department of Theology and Religious Studies, the conference was an exciting and groundbreaking event on the emerging interdisciplinary field of Contemplative Studies.

-Co-sponsored by the Center for Christian Spirituality, Center for Educational Excellence, Center for Inclusion and Diversity, Department of Theology and Religious Studies, College of Arts and Sciences and Provost's Office of the University of San Diego.
+The conference was co-sponsored by the Center for Christian Spirituality, Center for Educational Excellence, Center for Inclusion and Diversity, Department of Theology and Religious Studies, College of Arts and Sciences and Provost's Office of the University of San Diego.
 The conference was also funded by a Regional Development Grant awarded to the AAR Western Region by the American Academy of Religion.

 For inquiries and additional information please contact Dr. Louis Komjathy.